 Distribution Margin

-Distribution margin (distribution costs, marketing costs, and profits) is calculated by subtracting the wholesale gasoline price (either branded or unbranded) and taxes (state sales tax, state excise tax, federal excise tax, and a state underground storage tank fee) from the weekly average retail sales price.
-The branded wholesale gasoline price is based on the average statewide branded refined "rack" price, information obtained from the Oil Price Information Service (www.opisnet.com).
-The rack price is the price paid at the point where tanker trucks load their fuel from a distribution terminal's loading rack.
-The unbranded price is also based on OPIS pricing information.
+Distribution margin (distribution costs, marketing costs, and profits) is calculated by subtracting the wholesale gasoline price, taxes, and fees (state sales tax, state excise tax, federal excise tax, environmental programs, and a state underground storage tank fee) from the monthly average retail sales price.